 Youth ministry positions in two different churches led Jimmy and Cindy to Virginia where Jimmy attended seminary, and Cindy worked as an inner-city social worker.

 Upon graduation and ordination in the Episcopal Church, he went back to Austin as a campus minister for three years.
-A call to serve a traditional parish came in 2001, and the Bartzes have called Los Angeles home for the last nine years.
+A call to serve a traditional parish came in 2001, and the Bartzes have called Los Angeles home for the last twelve years.

 Beginning in the spring of 2006 and launching at the Jazz Bakery in the fall of 2006, Thad’s has been a dream of Bartz’s and his colleagues for more than a decade.

 After graduating from Yale Divinity School, Scott spent one year without flying or driving as part of a Carbon Sabbath.
 During that time, he cycled around the country in order to engage Christian communities in dialogue about the relationship between climate change and the love of God and neighbor (See carbonsabbath.org).
 In April 2014, Scott was ordained to the diaconate during Thad's monthly Laundry Love program and to the Episcopal priesthood later that year.
 His wife Maribeth and baby boy Henry are the biggest blessings of his life.
 Scott is currently writing a book about the bike trip while also working on ways to bring the Thad’s love-spreading difference to new communities.